billymaximoff/billymaximoff.github.io/_pages/about-eng.md

 <br>
 Actually, when choosing the name for my blog and domain registration, I had many options in mind - I'm sure anyone who has started a blog or created their own website, fan page, TikTok account, or personal Instagram,... has gone through or will go through the same process, researching about 8000 names.
 But either they weren't anything special, or the good ones were already taken. 🥲

 → But why bother perfecting it?
-The most important thing is product go-to-market, reach the users, receive feedback, and then improve, right?
+The most important thing is product go-to-market, reaching the users, receiving feedback, and then improving, right?
 So, in short, the chosen one is: **thedangw** = the + Đăng (my name) + w (world, or with something/someone because I want all of you become a part of this blog).
 If there's something better, I'll update it later.

 Say **'HI'** to the world: <b>thedangw</b> ✌🏻

 <br>

 # __Thanks for your interest!__
-If you need to discuss, you can reach me via <b>Email</b> or message me via <b>Telegram</b>, or through the channels at the bottom of the page to have a chat about Product Development, Product Management,... or even just a casual coffee talk about anything.
+If you need to discuss, you can reach me via <b>Email</b>, message me via <b>Telegram</b>, or via the links at the bottom of the page to have a chat about Product Development & Management,... or even just a casual coffee talk about anything.

 'Stay connected' and 'chill'.
 Uppp. 🦾
 <br>